writethedocs/www/docs/book-club/index.rst

  Book Club
 ===========

-Join us on the Write the Docs :doc:`/slack` in the #learn-tech-writing channel.
+Join us on the Write the Docs :doc:`/slack` in the #learn-tech-writing channel as we read a tech writing adjancent book together.

 .. contents::
    :local: